-In any given year, Tabor College has students from as many as many as 10 different countries.
+In any given year, Tabor College enrolls students who come from as many as 22 different countries.
 As a school committed to being globally relevant, we welcome students from all over the world to be a part of our community.

 Below is different information about Tabor College and the admissions process.